-MW: It’s interesting that you picked machine learning because I wouldn’t argue it’s so much a buzzword with HPC having recently helped deploy a couple of machine learning projects at HHLA.
+MW: It’s interesting that you picked machine learning because I wouldn’t argue it’s so much a buzzword, with HPC having recently helped deploy a couple of machine learning projects at HHLA.
 HPC is actively working in this field and exploring ways to implement machine learning into the operations of terminals.
-Would you say that you are at the forefront of that, or is the knowledge gained positioning you to explore alternative options or applications?
+Would you say you are at the forefront of that, or is the knowledge gained positioning you to explore alternative options or applications?

 JS: There are a lot of start-ups in the market currently trying to apply machine learning, not only to our industry.
 I think what makes the difference is applied domain knowledge.
-You have to aggregate the data in a way that machine learning can bring the results you wish to achieve.
+You have to aggregate the data in a way that ensures machine learning can bring the results you wish to achieve.
 We are very happy that the first project is being called successful by the client.
-I believe there are more use cases what makes me confident to say this is currently one of the most promising emerging technologies in our industry.
+I believe there are more use cases that make me confident to say this is currently one of the most promising emerging technologies in our industry.

 Women in Maritime

 MW: Point taken.
 Let’s change tracks a little more, and we’ll stay in the industry, but switch back to looking at women in the industry.
 The maritime industry is traditionally quite male-dominated.
 How do you envision getting more women to be inspired to join the industry?